-We don’t offer controlled crosses (i.e. crosses produced by emasculating flowers and pollinating them with a specific variety).
+We rarely offer controlled crosses (i.e. crosses produced by emasculating flowers and pollinating them with a specific variety).
 I do make a lot of controlled crosses and the results of those eventually end up in the phenotype blocks.
-I don’t sell controlled crosses simply because they are so labor intensive and also have a fairly low success rate, which can’t be determined until you grow out the seeds.
-I would have to charge a fortune for them and the results wouldn’t be as good as those from the mixes in most cases.
+I don’t usually sell controlled crosses simply because they are so labor intensive and also have a fairly low success rate, which can’t be determined until you grow out the seeds.
+Occasionally, I make a really productive cross and end up with some surplus to sell.

 If that all seemed complicated, it is.
 I don’t have all the answers.
 I am constantly refining this process to get better results.
 There is no right or wrong way to do it, but some methods work better than others.
 I think the most important thing here is to have a good understanding of what goes into the seed so that you can also have reasonable expectations about what can come out of it.